 If the lodge is booked for your ideal dates, keep checking as cancellations often occur.
 I honestly wouldn’t bother coming to Sequoia National Park unless I had a room booked at Wuksachi Lodge.

 For the campers, there are several campgrounds in Sequoia National Park.
-Check the NPS website for more information on camping.
+Check the national park website for more information on camping.

 A deer in bushes